-The capitalized value takes account of all the member's salary increases - general increases, promotional increases, and seniority increases - after the calculation date.
+Effect on capitalized value of salary increases after the calculation date the capitalized value takes account of all the member's salary increases - general increases, promotional increases, and seniority increases - after the calculation date.

-The capitalized value takes account of the member's salary increases which result from general (as opposed to promotional and seniority) salary increases after the calculation date.
+22 If the pension is an earnings-related benefit, then the possibilities are the capitalized value takes account of the member's salary increases which result from general (as opposed to promotional and seniority) salary increases after the calculation date.
 A rationale for this possibility is that the member's spouse has no entitlement to the effect of promotions or seniority increases, which the member earns after the calculation date.

-The capitalized value does not take account of the member's salary increases after the calculation date.
+the capitalized value does not take account of the member's salary increases after the calculation date.
 A rationale for this possibility is that the member's spouse has no entitlement to the effect of salary increases, which depend on the member's continued employment after the calculation date.